huacnlee/autocorrect/README.md

 - Auto add spacing between CJK (Chinese, Japanese, Korean) and English words.
 - Support more than 27 programming languages (Markdown, JSON, YAML, JavaScript, HTML ...), use AST parser to only check for strings, comments.
-- Fullwidth -> halfwidth (only for [a-zA-Z0-9], and `：` in time).
 - Correct punctuations into Fullwidth near the CJK.
+- Correct punctuations into Halfwidth, and remove duplication spaces in english contents.
-- Spellcheck and correct words by your own dictionary.
+- Spellcheck (experimental) and correct words by your own dictionary.
 - Lint checking and output diff or JSON result, so you can integrate to everywhere (GitLab CI, GitHub Action, VS Code, Vim, Emacs...)
 - Allows using `.gitignore` or `.autocorrectignore` to ignore files that you want to ignore.
 - [Desktop app](https://github.com/huacnlee/autocorrect/tree/main/autocorrect-tauri) for macOS, (Windows, Linux WIP).